Ichinga-Samuel/django_unchained/notes/models/making_queries.md

 ### Retrieving a single object with get()

 Similarly, Django will complain if more than one item matches the get() query.
 In this case, it will raise *MultipleObjectsReturned*, which again is an attribute of the model class itself.
 Generally, slicing a QuerySet returns a new QuerySet –it doesn’t evaluate the query.
 An exception is if you use the “step” parameter of Python slice syntax.
-For example, this would actually execute the query in order to return a list of every second object of the first 10.

 ### QuerySets